vincentho7/Deep_learning_Image_Classification/README.md

 We were ranked 8th out of 100.

 this repository contains :

-- navirelibre.ipynb file where we used pre-build CNN and a presentation of our project
+- shipclassification.ipynb file with a CNN made from scratch and a presentation of our project
-- shipclassification.ipynb file with our CNN
+- navirelibre.ipynb file where we used pre-build CNN

 Vincent THONG &